Blu-J/ts-matches/README.md

 ## How

-So to use this, there is the exported default which is a function for the pattern matching which includes other validators on the object.
+There is the default matches, which is seen as above.
+Then there are extra properties on the matches, which are used like `matches.string`

 | Attribute  | Description                                                   |
 | ---------- | ------------------------------------------------------------- |